 ● Creativity in lesson design that balances content, skill, and student self-direction through the use of a variety of instructional methods.

-● Familiarity with technology or ability and desire to learn about technology for delivering and grading assignments, lesson design, lesson implementation, and recording student progress.
+● Familiarity with technology or the ability and desire to learn about technology for delivering and grading assignments, lesson design, lesson implementation, and recording student progress.

 ● An ability to communicate clearly and with appropriate empathy to students, parents, and colleagues.